I am a solicitor and a senior consultant at Preiskel & Co LLP.

 I regularly advise on contentious and non-contentious matters covering:

 - contracts and other commercial law issues;

 - media law issues (for both mainstream and social media) such as defamation, copyright, pre-publication risk management, and content liability;

-- technology law;
+- IT law;

 - telecommunications law (including regulatory issues);

-- public law;
+- public law and regulatory law;

 - the law of public procurement;